hhvm/user-documentation/guides/hhvm/06-inconsistencies/01-intro.md

 *Note*: This list may not be exhaustive; feel free to submit a pull request or issue on any other inconsistencies you may find.

 ## Arrays

-## Next free integer key for arrays

-Arrays contain a hidden field called the `NextFreeElement` field that tracks what integer key should be used when a new element is appended.
-Under PHP5, when an array is copied the `NextFreeElement` field of the new array will be recomputed based on the keys it currently contains.
-Under HHVM, when an array is copied the new array's `NextFreeElement` field is set to the same value as the original array's `NextFreeElement` field.

 ## Array internal cursors